 As of fall 2020, the following courses are recommended for engineers interested in entrepreneurship.
 Additional courses will be added in the coming semesters.

 - ASEN 5519: Selected Topics (Designing for Defense) 1,3

 - ATLS 2002: Design Technologies: Process

-- ATLS 3519: Special Topics in Technology, Arts and Media (Design for Change)
+- ATLS 3519: Special Topics in Creative Technology and Design (Design for Change)

 - COEN 5830: Selected Topics (Designing for Defense) 1,3

 - CSCI 4348/4358: Startup Essentials: Entrepreneurial Projects in Computing 2

 - CSCI 7000: Current Topics in Computer Science (Designing for Defense) 1,3